-Beyond those obvious picks by rappers, rockers and pop stars, there's quite a few best friend songs by country artists.
-Shoot, you could devote a whole web site to country love songs (in a platonic sense) and similar content capturing feelings real friends understand.
+Beyond those obvious picks by rappers, rockers and pop stars, there are quite a few best friend songs by country artists.
+Shoot, you could devote a whole website to country love songs (in a platonic sense) and similar content capturing feelings real friends understand.

 Continue reading below for a list of 10 country songs that could just as well be about your best friend.

 10. "Good Friend and a Glass of Wine," LeAnn Rimes